 For (2), we use the reference data from our document set to generate a bibliographic coupling network (two documents are “coupled” if they cite the same third document).
 The bibliographic coupling network is clustered using a community detection algorithm, identifying groups of documents that tend to cite similar literatures.
 Combining these results with the automated content analysis, we then describe the topics of research that are prevalent within each cluster, thereby exposing epistemic communities within urban climate change research.

 Finally, we compile a list of references from the IPCC AR5 WGIII Report, allowing us to examine its direct coverage of the urban literature and topics we identify in the preceding analysis.
-Refer to the SM for a full description of these methods.
+Refer to the SM Section 2 for a full description of these methods.

 Results

-Our urban mitigation search query identifies a substantial (9,525 publications) and fast growing literature (20.5% per year; see Supplementary Materials Figure 1).
+Our urban mitigation search query identifies a substantial (9,525 publications) and fast growing literature (20.5% per year; see SM Figure 1).
 The IPCC AR5 has directly cited 129 of these documents.
 While this raises questions with regard to transparent literature selection in the IPCC, this low number should be contextualized within the much broader scope of the relevant chapter (WGIII, Chapter 12: Human Settlements, Infrastructure, and Spatial Planning), which included many issues not specified in our query.
 Moreover, more than 3500 studies have appeared since AR5 (2014 onwards) and have therefore not been assessed by the IPCC directly or indirectly.
 Future assessments therefore face a significant task in covering the full breadth of relevant work.
 In the following sections we present the major themes of the urban literature we identify (the automated content analysis), and the epistemic communities within this field (scientometric analysis).

 Major themes in urban mitigation research